 - Contact Airbnb within 24 hours of guest departure.

 - Provide specific details to what was damaged.
 Include photos and/or video along with receipts, invoices, written estimates, or links to comparable items denoting actual cash value for repair or replacement.
 Do not make up a replacement/repair amount yourself.
 A third party (or receipt) should be included to provide this amount.
 Provide the amount and do not change it going forward.

 - Join the Airbnb Host Protection Insurance program beforehand (make sure to read the fine print so you understand what’s covered).
 There are some limitations to the program and the host should fully understand what’s covered before signing up.
 The program protects against liability claims up to $1 million that occur in a listing, or on an Airbnb property, during a stay.

 - Add or increase the security deposit amount (beforehand) on the listing.

 - Show and display a high level of engagement with the guests and the property.
 We find that the most engaged hosts offer the best stays with the least amount of negative issues.

 Guests – How to Win

-- Attempt to negotiate with host without getting Airbnb resolved.
+- Attempt to negotiate with the host without getting Airbnb resolved.

 - Have a good track record.
 Take great pride in your reviews.